Highlights from the Ratings and Financial Report for RLX Technology Inc. (RLX)

 Sponsored

-The average price from analysts is $61.55, which is $7.49 above the current price.
-RLX currently public float of 725.18M and currently shorts hold a 3.57% ratio of that float.
-Today, the average trading volume of RLX was 12.74M shares.
+RLX currently public float of 725.18M and currently shorts hold a 3.41% ratio of that float.
+Today, the average trading volume of RLX was 11.06M shares.

 RLX’s Market Performance

-RLX stocks went down by -12.32% for the week, with a monthly drop of -16.01% and a quarterly performance of -33.56%, while its annual performance rate touched -85.14%.
-The volatility ratio for the week stands at 8.75% while the volatility levels for the past 30 days are set at 8.34% for RLX Technology Inc..
-The simple moving average for the period of the last 20 days is -11.30% for RLX stocks with a simple moving average of -47.88% for the last 200 days.
+RLX stocks went down by -11.49% for the week, with a monthly jump of 0.65% and a quarterly performance of -44.10%, while its annual performance rate touched -84.51%.
+The volatility ratio for the week stands at 8.79% while the volatility levels for the past 30 days are set at 8.26% for RLX Technology Inc..
+The simple moving average for the period of the last 20 days is -7.03% for RLX stocks with a simple moving average of -44.85% for the last 200 days.

 Analysts’ Opinion of RLX